genicsblog/genicsblog.com/_posts/gouravkhunger/2021-09-26-authentication-in-android-app-with-auth0.md

 Don't worry if you don't have a domain like this yet, scroll below to find the auth0 dashboard setup, or you can skip this for now and come back to it later!

-**Press Sync Now on the notification bar to complete the finalize the above things**.
+**Press Sync Now on the notification bar to complete and finalise the above things**.

 ![Android Studio Gradle sync notification](https://cdn.hashnode.com/res/hashnode/image/upload/v1632597868902/ZQFHTYOs_.png)